the-khiem7/AgentBook/README.md

-# VitaFlow Agent-Driven Development Guide
+# 📚 AgentBook

+🤖 **Your AI-Driven Software Development Companion**

+> *A framework-agnostic approach to structured software development using specialized AI agents*

 ## 📁 File Naming Convention